104 Best Things to Do in Seattle (The Ultimate List!)

 90. Attend a Local Event

 Check out the local events that are happening in Seattle, which might include festivals or exhibitions.
 (Check out this Seattle event page for current updates!)
 Popular festivals include Seafair and Bumbershoot.
-We recently attended the Van Gogh: The Immersive Exhibit and were blown away by the feeling of stepping into one of Van Gogh’s pieces of art.

 91. National Nordic Museum

-This museum is located in the Ballard neighborhood and focuses entirely on Nordic culture.
+The National Nordic Museum is located in the Ballard neighborhood and focuses entirely on Nordic culture.
 The museum is open Wednesday through Sunday.
 Current exhibitions at the time of this writing include: Nordic Journeys, Paper Dialogues: The Dragon and Our Stories, and M(other) Tongues: Bodhild and Las Hermanas Iglesias.

 92. Museum of History and Industry